Dentures — Longmont, CO

 Have you experienced substantial tooth loss?
 You probably already know what dentures are, as they have long been a trusted solution for replacing a significant number of missing teeth.
 You may not be quite aware of how successful today’s dentures are, though.
 Now, thanks to modern methods and materials, dentures are more comfortable and natural-looking than ever before.
 Dental implants offer additional stability for a partial or complete denture.
-Keep reading to learn more about dentures and what you can expect from this restorative option from your dentist in Longmont, CO.
+Keep reading to learn more about dentures form your Longmont, CO dentist and what you can expect from this restorative option.

 What Are the Different Types of Dentures?

-There are a few options available in dentures, and the one that is right for you depends on the extent of your tooth loss and how healthy your jaw bone is.
+There are a few different types of dentures, and the one that is right for you depends on the extent of your tooth loss and how healthy your jaw bone is.
 Dr. Maurer will consider three options to help you achieve the most effective tooth replacement for your unique smile.

 - Partial dentures: Just like the name suggests, partial dentures are used when some healthy natural teeth still remain in the gum line.
 A removable one snaps into place using metal brackets affixed to the existing teeth.
 A partial denture will restore the natural form and function of the smile while also preventing the natural teeth from drifting out of place to fill in the gap.